 The winner of the service game is the first to score three points.

-This is also played on the 25 ring and bullseye and the aim is to hit as many as possible.
+This is also played on the inner and outer bullseye.
+The aim is to hit as many as possible.
 The “server” of the very first service game throws first.

-With the exception of the first point, each player serves for two consecutive points.
-Everything else is exactly the same as in ‘Deuce Tiebreak’ above except that the winner of the “set” is the first to score
+Except for the first point, each player serves for two consecutive points.
+Everything else is the same as in ‘Deuce Tiebreak’ above except that the winner of the “set” is the first to score.